Communist Party of Quebec: Repression and resistance

-Abandoning the 'department' model, an executive committee of the Quebec section of the Communist Party was formed including Evariste Dube (Chairman), S. B. Ryerson (secretary), Fred Rose, Emile Godin Alec Rosenberg, Samuel Emery.
+Abandoning the 'department' model, an executive committee of the Quebec section of the Communist Party was formed including Évariste Dubé (Chairman), S. B. Ryerson (secretary), Fred Rose, Emile Godin Alec Rosenberg, Samuel Emery.
 Alex Gauld, Mrs. Leo Lebrun, Willie Fortin, Jean Bourget Sarkin and Sydney.
 Some of these activists ran in the August 1936 provincial election.
-Fred Rose got 578 votes in St. Louis, Evariste Dube 185 votes in Saint-Jacques and Emile Godin 288 votes in Sainte-Marie.
+Fred Rose got 578 votes in Montréal–Saint-Louis, Évariste Dubé 185 votes in Montréal–Saint-Jacques and Emile Godin 288 votes in Montréal–Sainte-Marie.

-The Communists' greater strength and organization, and the failure to ban the party on the federal level, prompted reactionary Quebec premier Maurice Duplessis to create the repressive padlock law in 1937 against the CPC and all supposedly communist groups.
+The Communists' greater strength and organization, and the failure to ban the party on the federal level, prompted anti-Communist Quebec premier Maurice Duplessis to create the repressive padlock law in 1937 against the CPC and all supposedly communist groups.
 Duplessis quickly padlocked the offices of the CPC's newspaper, Clarté, and of Jewish community groups and other progressive organizations.
 The law stayed on the books until the late 1950s, when a challenge organized by the CPC at the Supreme Court level overturned the law.

 In June 1937, a demonstration of 300 to 400 women in the Champ de Mars was organized by Solidarity Women.
 Five women were arrested after the police charge.
 Norman Bethune returned to Montreal after a journey of several months in Spain.
 Thousands of people were waiting his arrival at Bonaventure station and organized a parade in the streets of Montreal in his honour.
 Over 15,000 people gathered at the Mount Royal Arena to hear Bethune tell what he saw in Spain.
 He declared: "Spain can be the tomb of fascism".
-Bethune toured the country for seven months to raise money for the Spanish Republic.
+Bethune toured the country for seven months to raise money for the Spanish Republic in the Spanish Civil War.

 In May 1938, approximately 4,000 people attended a meeting of the Communist Party unit and the Co-operative Commonwealth Federation in the Mont-Royal arena in Montreal.
 The main speakers were Eugene Forsey, CCF and Stanley B. Ryerson for the Communist Party.

 In 1941, at a meeting in Montreal, Guy Caron of the Communist Party and Jean-Charles Harvey of Le Jour newspaper spoke to 6,000 people to support the war effort against the fascists.